Channomuraena vittata: Occurrence

-In the Indo-pacific: Reunion and Mauritius and Christmas Island, Palau, and the Hawaiian Islands, Kiribati Island, Palmyra Island, Micronesia (Pohnpei), Indonesia (Bali).
+Indo-pacific: Reunion and Mauritius and Christmas Island, Palau, and the Hawaiian Islands, Kiribati Island, Palmyra Island, Micronesia (Pohnpei), Indonesia (Bali).

 Ecology

 Habitat: Subtidal rocks, rocky reefs and coral reefs.
 It is an uncommon bottom dwelling species.
 Uniquely snake-like in appearance and behavior, it is a benthic and solitary species mostly found in outer reef slopes under ledges and in holes.
 It is secretive and nocturnal.

-Depth range: 5 - 100 meters, but usually around 40 meters of depth.
+Depth range: 5 – 100 meters, but usually around 40 meters of depth.

 Food

 Being a relatively newly discovered species, its feeding habits are still unknown.

 Spawning

-Moray eels are known to have very long migrations for spawning in open waters, where the eggs are then fertilized by the male outside of the female’s body, yet the spawning rituals specific for the broadbanded moray are still unknown, as they are hard to capture.
+Moray eels are known to have very long migrations for spawning in open waters, where the eggs are then fertilized by the male outside of the female's body, yet the spawning rituals specific for the broadbanded moray are still unknown, as they are hard to capture.

 Importance

 This species is captured occasionally and consumed in local fisheries.
 It is also known to be sought for aquarium fish trade.